bayerf42/Lox68k/doc/grammar.md

 * `[ exp ]` as string, list, or instance index to access elements
 * `[ exp? : exp? ]` as list or string slice to extract subsequence
 * operator `%` for division remainder
-* no fractional part in integer literals
 * `$` prefix for hexadecimal integer literals
 * anonymous functions as expressions `fun (params*) {block}`
 * prefix `..` before last parameter name for vararg parameter in function declaration
 * prefix `..` before argument to unpack list into arguments in function call
+* Real numbers with exponential part

 ``` ebnf